₊ ⊹ Courtney Moody ₊ ⊹

-Alexis Ragan is a faith-focused poet, or as she delights to think of it, a literary vessel for Christ’s light to dwell, convinced that art serves as a powerful window of worship that helps lead humanity back to God’s heart.
-As a seasoned ESL instructor who is passionate about poetry, music, storytelling, outreach, and mental health, she presently blends her love for creative writing and tutoring to inspire and encourage others.
+Alexis Ragan is a faith inspired, deep-image poet, or as she delights to think of it, a literary vessel for Christ’s light to dwell, convinced that creative arts serve as a powerful window of worship that leads humanity back to the beauty of God’s heart.
+As a seasoned ESL instructor who is passionate about poetry, music, storytelling, global outreach, and supporting mental health, she presently blends her love for creative writing and tutoring English in the collegial atmosphere.

 The Story Behind Vessels of Light